animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 **Implementable through:** simple neural network behavior cloning / imitation learning / demonstration learning fine-tuned and aligned on top of a foundation temporal-vision model with a fleet of many fisherman-drones in parallel to initially collect data and execute curriculums.
 Training in entirety only has to happen once and then wild-caught, fresh fish becomes free and abundantly available (assuming sustainability practices) for our generation and all future generations for the rest of time.

-- Doable in less than a year with today's technology and some funding pretty easily.
 - At least for impoverished regions if not industrially.
-- Cost of initial infrastructure (airship and drones) relatively low (perhaps cheaper than a supercomputer cluster of A6000 GPUs) for the permanent food-supply algorithm that is trained.
+- At the end of it, a permanent food-supply algorithm is trained.

 # Recap of principles